 The napkins are a great thrift store find as well as the fun glassware.
 These items were purchased for less than $8.00.

 I’m sharing a side dish that is served right from a cast iron skillet so using a few cast iron accessories seemed appropriate.
-I look forward to sharing my Cilantro & Lime Black Bean Recipe with you on Saturday.

 One of my favorite areas to decorate on the screened porch is the DIY light fixture.
 The glass jars were added after I found them at GoodWill.
 They have held a multitude of different items over the years, but simple greenery stems were added to complete the table for Cinco De Mayo.